dschmenk/PLASMA/doc/DRAWL.md

 - Optionally read LISP source file at startup
 - The PROG feature now present!
 - Arrays of up to four dimensions
+- FUNCTION operation with bound variables
+- Additional testing/looping construct: IF, FOR, WHILE, UNTIL

 LISP is one of the earliest computer languages.
 As such, it holds a special place in the anals of computer science.
 I've always wanted to learn why LISP is held in such high regard by so many, so I went about learning LISP by actually implementing a LISP interpreter in PLASMA.
 PLASMA is well suited to implement other languages due to its rich syntax, performance and libraries.